-Taler Patishapta is a seasonal delicacy.
-It is been long I have been planning to share the recipe of this flavorful crape prepared with Sugar Palm.
-In fact, last year I made several batches of Tal-er Patishapta during the lockdown however, I missed writing about it.
+Taler Patishapta is a special dish that is only available during certain seasons.
+I have been intending to share the recipe for this delicious crepe made with Sugar Palm for a while now.
+Despite making numerous batches of Tal-er Patishapta during the lockdown last year, I failed to document it.

 Jump to: